wavefrontHQ/docs/pages/doc/dashboards_variables.md

 ---
 A dashboard variable is a placeholder that allows you to dynamically change the components of a query.

 Dashboard variables enable text replacement.
-There are three types of dashboard variables: simple, list, and dynamic.
+Wavefront supports three types of dashboard variables:
+* Simple - Maps a single variable to a single value.
+When you change the variable value, it changes in all charts on your dashboard.
+* List - Maps a variable label to a list of labels and values that users can choose from.
+* Dynamic - Defines a variable whose set of values are dynamically determined by a query.

 All Wavefront users can select and temporarily alter the value of a dashboard variable.